RohitMS16/Heart-disease-prediction/README.md

-Heart Disease Prediction Using Machine Learning Project Overview
+Heart Disease Prediction using Machine Learning Project Overview

-This project aims to predict the presence of heart disease using machine learning classification algorithms.
-The model is trained on medical data such as age, cholesterol level, blood pressure, heart rate, and other health parameters to predict whether a person has heart disease or not.

-Objective

-The main objective of this project is to build a machine learning classification model that can accurately predict the presence of heart disease based on medical attributes and improve early detection.
+This project aims to predict whether a person is likely to have heart disease based on various medical attributes.
+The project uses machine learning classification algorithms to analyze medical data and make predictions.
+The goal of this project is to build an end-to-end machine learning model, including data preprocessing, exploratory data analysis, model building, and model evaluation.

-Dataset
+Dataset Information

-The dataset used in this project contains medical attributes such as:
+The dataset used in this project is the Heart Disease dataset, which contains medical information about patients.
+The dataset includes the following features:

 Age
 Sex